mcboyd-bu/Website/docs/simulation/python.rst

 Make sure that you have created an X server with XLaunch (See step 1 of Running a Program above).
 Unfortunately, you will need to run XLaunch every time you restart your computer.

-**4. (Mac): RacecarSim responds to keyboard input but does not correctly respond to input from my Xbox 360 controller.
-For example, certain buttons/joysticks register as other buttons/joysticks or do nothing at all.**

-Make sure that you have installed the current Xbox 360 controller driver, as described in :ref:`simulation_installation`.

-**5. After connecting a Python program, RacecarSim becomes very lagged and/or has a decreased frame rate.**
+**4. After connecting a Python program, RacecarSim becomes very lagged and/or has a decreased frame rate.**

 This likely means that your Python program is too computationally intensive.
 Try to run a simpler Python program (such as ``demo.py``) and see if the issue persists.